joshbrown122222/work-experiance/README.md

 The following steps above only need to be done for the first time running of the project

-To compile and run the project, run `gulp` or `gulp watch` within a terminal opened at the root of this project.
+To compile and run the project, run `gulp` and then `gulp watch` within a terminal opened at the root of this project.
 This should compile the CSS and run a localhost within your default browser.
 When a change is made within the index.html or any .scss files, the task will automatically compile the styles and reload the browser.